 As an alternative to holding indefinitely the portions of SBA loans remaining after sale of the guaranteed portions in the SBA supervised secondary market, the Company has undertaken to securitize these unguaranteed portions.
-In December 2010, the first such securitization trust established by the Company issued to one investor notes in the amount of \$16,000,000 which received an S&P rating of AA.
+In December 2010, the first such securitization trust established by the Company issued to one investor notes in the amount of \$16,000,000 which received an Standard & Poor's ("S&P") rating of "AA."
 A second securitization, an amendment to the original transaction, was completed in December 2011, and resulted in an additional \$14,900,000 of notes issued to the same investor.
-The SBA lender used the cash generated from the first transaction to retire its outstanding term loan from Capital One, N.A. and to fund a \$3,000,000 account which during the first quarter of 2011 purchased unguaranteed portions originated subsequent to the securitization transaction.
-Similarly, the proceeds from the second securitization in 2011 were used to pay down its outstanding term loan with Capital One, N.A., and to fund a \$5,000,000 account, which was used to purchase unguaranteed portions of loans in the first quarter of 2012.
+A third securitization was completed in March 2013 for \$20,909,000 of notes issued to multiple investors which received an "A" rating from S&P. The SBA lender used the cash generated from the first transaction to retire its outstanding term loan from Capital One, N.A. and to fund a \$3,000,000 account which during the first quarter of 2011 purchased unguaranteed portions originated subsequent to the securitization transaction.
+Similarly, the proceeds from the second and third securitizations in 2011 and 2013 were used to pay down its outstanding revolver loan with Capital One, N.A., and to fund a \$5,000,000 and \$4,175,000 account, respectively, which were used to purchase unguaranteed portions of loans in the first quarter of 2012 and April 2013, respectively.
 While this securitization process can provide a long-term funding source for the SBA lender, there is no certainty that it can be conducted on an economic basis.
-In addition, the securitization mechanism itself does not provide liquidity in the short term for funding SBA loans.
+In addition, the securitization mechanism itself does not provide liquidity in the short-term for funding SBA loans.